ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A Preconnection Object holds properties reflecting the application's requirements and preferences for the transport.
-These include Selection Properties for selecting protocol stacks and paths, as well as Connection Properties for configuration of the detailed operation of the selected Protocol Stacks.
+These include Selection Properties for selecting protocol stacks and paths, as well as Connection Properties and Message Properties for configuration of the detailed operation of the selected Protocol Stacks on a per connection and message level.

 The protocol(s) and path(s) selected as candidates during establishment are determined and configured using these properties.
 Since there could be paths